 *In the event the heat from your dryer is too high, you will need to inspect the same parts that can cause the heat to be too low.
 Look over fuses and thermostats to try to identify the cause of the high heat coming from the appliance.

 The other main function of a clothes dryer is for it to tumble during a cycle.
 The combination of heat and tumbling is what dries the clothing inside the appliance.
 You need both elements in sync in order for the dryer to work.
-“The first thing our technicians look for when a dryer won’t tumble is whether there is a defective belt or switch somewhere on the appliance, ” says Jim Delton, Owner of Appliance Repair Boise ID.
+“The first thing our technicians look for when a dryer won’t tumble is whether there is a defective belt or switch somewhere on the appliance, ” says Jim Delton, Owner of Jim’s Appliance in Boise, ID.
 You can hire an appliance repairman near you or use our tips to complete the repair on your own.

 TIMER DOESN’T ADVANCE

 Clothes dryers are on a timed cycle set by a timer switch or panel.
 The timer initiates the heat and tumbling and then ends it once complete.
 If a timer does not advance, a cycle will not begin or pause in the middle of operation.
 A paused timer can also lead to the dryer not turning off in which case you will want to unplug the appliance.
 There are two reasons the timer on a dryer does not advance: cycling thermostats and timer motors.
 Troubleshoot both parts to identify the cause of the problem and then replace the part that no longer works.

 These are just some of the more common problems that occur on dryers.
 The repairs above can be completed by an amateur handyman or homeowner.
 However, this depends on comfort level and the tools at your disposal.
 Sometimes it is simply safer and better to rely on a local appliance repairman.
 Especially if the repair in question is complicated.
 Below are some local services we recommend for dryer repair: